Introduction

 Note: The inspection standard in 6.2.3 is specifically for thin steel plates.

 The inspection of random samples must be recorded.
-The results of random inspections must be preserved for a period of time.
+The results of random inspections must be preserved for a specified period.

 If defects are discovered during the inspection process, they must be immediately rectified.
 Additionally, the relevant systems must be inspected or corrected.